cdklabs/cdk-construct-analyzer/README.md

 * **Popularity**: How widely is the library adopted in the community?

 > [!WARNING]
-> **Important Usage Guidelines**: This tool provides automated scoring based on publicly available metrics and should be used as **one factor** in your evaluation process, not as the sole decision making criteria.
+> **Important Usage Guidelines**: This tool provides automated scoring based on publicly available metrics and can be used as **one factor** in your evaluation process, not as the sole decision making criteria.
 Scores reflect measurable signals but cannot capture all aspects of library quality, such as code architecture, security practices, or alignment with your specific use case.
 Always combine these scores with your own technical evaluation, security review, and testing before making adoption decisions.

 > [!NOTE]
 > Each package is scored on their latest version.
 Scores are unlikely to change drasically between versions.